One bowl vegan lemon blueberry cake which uses only 7 ingredients! This cake is soft and moist, has the perfect crumb, and isn't too sweet.

 How to make this cake

-The lemon cake batter is a scoopable consistency but isn't so thick that you will need to flatten the top.
+The cake batter will have a scoopable consistency but it isn't so thick that you will need to flatten the top.
 Once you pour the batter into your cake pan, scatter the remaining blueberries on top and press some of them into the cake.

 Customizing this cake